lyjsilence/RFN/README.md

 ### Financial Transactions (NASDAQ 100) Experiments
-NASDAQ 100 dataset can be downloaded from http://cseweb.ucsd.edu/∼yaq007/NASDAQ100 stock data.html, or the data can be found in data/NASDAQ folder.
+NASDAQ 100 dataset can be downloaded from https://cseweb.ucsd.edu/~yaq007/NASDAQ100_stock_data.html, or the data can be found in data/NASDAQ folder.

 Train the NASDAQ experiment
 ```